amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 # }
 ```

-From now on, every info, warning, and error will be present and clearly formatted
+From now on, every info, warning, and error will be presented and clearly formatted
 inside your terminal window.

 > **Note:** There are many ways to configure that logger, for example, to write the